hartwigmedical/actin/clinical/README.md

 ### Required set

-For every patient, the (external) clinical feed should contain all clinical data described below.
+The (external) clinical feed is submitted to ACTIN using below datamodel, for every patient.

 The column 'with date?' indicates whether the variable should be provided with corresponding date.
+Note that all variables with 'with date?
+= Yes' can be provided N times.

 Patient details